NEW - Body Contact Pad

-ENVIRO RD10[AU] Meter receives a body voltage potential contact pad upgrade.
+ENV RD-10[AU] & Mito Meters receive a body voltage potential contact pad upgrade.

-When using a low-frequency e-field EMF detector, holding the meter can increase its sensitivity by approximately four times compared to measurements taken when you step back from the meter when taking a reading.
+When using a low-frequency e-Field EMF detector, holding the meter can increase its sensitivity by approximately four times compared to measurements taken when you step back from the meter when taking a reading.

 3-in-1 EMF meters under $500 often struggle to detect levels below 10V/m.
 However, incorporating a body contact pad can significantly enhance sensitivity again, bringing it closer to that of dedicated semi professional low-frequency meters that can measure down to 1V/m.